lengfeld/subpatch/README.internal.md

 ## How to release

-*NOTE:* This section is still work-in-progress.
+*Note*: This section has still some rough edges.

 First all tests should be green:

     $ make tests

+Second the necessary tools must be installed:

+    $ sudo apt-get install python3-build twine

 Increase version number, create commit and tag.
 Replace `X` with the current version number.